Dominated Actions in Imperfect-Information Games

 We can perform this procedure for every action at each information set of player 1, and analogously for player 2.
+The procedure is summarized in Algorithm~\ref{al:dom}.
 Since the number of actions is linear in the size of the game tree, the overall procedure involves solving a linear number of linear programs and therefore runs in polynomial time.
 We can repeat the procedure iteratively until no more actions are removed for any player.
 Thus, iterative removal of dominated actions can be performed in polynomial time.
 Note that the procedure applies to all two-player games and does not assume that they are zero sum.
-The procedure also removes actions that are dominated by any mixed strategy (which may play a probability distribution over actions at the same information set $I$), not just actions that are dominated by a pure action.
+The procedure also removes actions that are dominated by any behavioral strategy (which may play a probability distribution over actions at the same information set $I$), not just actions that are dominated by a pure action.

-Now suppose we want to determine if an action is dominated for player 1 in a game with $n$ players for $n > 2.$ We can construct a new two-player game where player 2 now controls all actions that were previously controlled by any player other than player 1.
-Then we can run the above procedure in this new game.
-Thus, we can perform iterative removal of (strictly or weakly) dominated strategies in polynomial time in $n$-player extensive-form games of imperfect information.

-\begin{theorem} There exists a polynomial-time algorithm that determines whether an action is strictly dominated in an $n$-player extensive-form game of imperfect information. \end{theorem}
+\begin{theorem} There exists a polynomial-time algorithm that determines whether a given action is strictly dominated in a two-player perfect-recall extensive-form game of imperfect information with publicly observable actions. \end{theorem}

-\begin{theorem} There exists a polynomial-time algorithm that determines whether an action is weakly dominated in an $n$-player extensive-form game of imperfect information. \end{theorem}
+\begin{theorem} There exists a polynomial-time algorithm that determines whether a given action is weakly dominated in a two-player perfect-recall extensive-form game of imperfect information with publicly observable actions. \end{theorem}

-\begin{theorem} Iterated removal of strictly and weakly dominated actions can be performed in polynomial time in $n$-player extensive-form games of imperfect information. \end{theorem}
+\begin{theorem} Iterated removal of strictly and weakly dominated actions can be performed in polynomial time in a two-player perfect-recall extensive-form game of imperfect information with publicly observable actions. \end{theorem}